Professor Jane Armitage

 FRCP, FFPH, OBE

 Jane Armitage is Professor of Clinical Trials and Epidemiology and Honorary Consultant in Public Health Medicine.
-In addition, she is Director of Training and Career Development for the Nuffield Department of Population Health.
+She is also Director of Training and Career Development for Oxford Population Health.

 Recent publications